EA-1763: Chemical characteristics

-V1 has a boiling point of 316,5 degrees C. Its larger paraffin chain pushes its melting point above that of VX.
-The estimated solubility of V1 in water is 4 times lower compared to VX (6.8 g/L of water at 25°C).
+Its larger alkane chain pushes its melting point above that of VX.
+The estimated solubility of V1 in water is 4 times lower compared to VX (6.8 g/L of water at 25 °C).
 V1 has high solubility in organic solvents and other non-polar compounds.
-The stability of V1 is considerably the same as that of VX in either environment.
+The stability of V1 is roughly the same as that of VX in either environment.
 Higher insolubility and lower volatility can slow down the process.
 A vapor pressure at least 3 times lower than VX is speculated.

-A methyl group on the β-carbon adjacent to the O-bonded α-carbon tends to stabilize the induction of electrons from P to O, making P less electrophilic.
-It is expected that the persistence of V1 is slightly higher than that of VX, estimating the hydrolysis rate between ethyl and n-propyl paraoxon, is 1.6 times more persistent in neutral medium.
+The longer alkane chain tends to stabilize the induction of electrons from P to O, making P less electrophilic.
+It is expected that the persistence of V1 is slightly higher than that of VX since the hydrolysis rate of ethyl paraoxon is 1.6 times higher than the one of n-propyl paraoxon in a neutral medium.

 The lower volatility and minimal persistence difference makes VX preferable to V1.

 Preparation

-The manufacture of S-(2-dialkylaminoethyl) O-alkyl alkylphosphonothiolates essentially involves the conditions reported by Eckhaus et al.